MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/adaptive-card-previewer.md

 ## Advantages

-The following are the advantages of ACP:
+The following are the advantages of Adaptive Card Previewer:

 * Faster update: You can preview the Adaptive Card designs right within their integrated development environment without the need to constantly switch between tools.
 You can create a bot, messaging extension, or Copilot plugin project with Teams Toolkit, open the Adaptive Card metadata file, and use **CodeLens** or a specific command to preview the card.
 Any update or changes to the card are reflected instantly through **Hot Reload** feature in the preview.v

-* Trustworthy previews: ACP uses the same rendering stack as Teams and Outlook to ensure that accurate preview results are consistently aligned with the actual card rendering.
+* Trustworthy previews: Adaptive Card Previewer uses the same rendering stack as Teams and Outlook to ensure that accurate preview results are consistently aligned with the actual card rendering.

 ## Limitations

-The following Adaptive Card features aren't supported in ACP:
+The following Adaptive Card features aren't supported in Adaptive Card Previewer:

 * [People Picker](../../task-modules-and-cards/cards/people-picker.md)
 * [Typeahead search](../../task-modules-and-cards/cards/dynamic-search.md)